John-wallace89/Barbell_Planner/README.md

 HTML5
 CSS3
 JS
+Python

 * Frameworks/libraries/programs -
   https://favicon.io/favicon-converter/ - Used to create logo for title.

-  https://www.rawpixel.com - Used for background image.

   https://fonts.google.com/ - used for font design.

+  Flask App - https://flask.palletsprojects.com/en/2.0.x/ to run site on and use of Jinja templating and Werkzeug functionality.

+  MongoDB Atlas - https://www.mongodb.com/ for the storage and retrieval of non-relational data.

-  Materialize CSS - https://materializecss.com/ Used for responsiveness and design of site, used to implement responsive header, footer and collapsible menu
+  Materialize CSS - https://materializecss.com/ Used for responsiveness and design of site, used to implement responsive header, footer and collapsible menu.

+  Heroku - https://www.heroku.com/ cloud based platform used to deploy the Barbell planner.

-  Free formatter - https://www.freeformatter.com/css-beautifier.html used to beautify CSS3 code
+  Free formatter - https://www.freeformatter.com/css-beautifier.html used to beautify CSS3 code.

-  https://blog.hubspot.com/website/css-fade-in for Fade in animation.
+  W3C markup Validator - https://validator.w3.org/ to check HTML formatting.

+  JS Hint - https://jshint.com/ - to test JQuery formatting.